 At the beginning of the late 1950s, an artist known as Fernando Botero emerged and started transforming painting from famous artists from Europe such as those of Peter Rueben and inflating them in an almost comical manner.
-Because he would often use rotund and overweight figures, his sculptures have always been accompanied by an air of pompous absurdity and his Mona Lisa portraits are no different.
+Because he would often use rotund and overweight figures, his sculptures have always been accompanied by an air of pompous absurdity.
+His Mona Lisa portraits are no different.

 In some ways, it can be said that he portrayed the Mona Lisa in her childhood- with chubby cheeks and a face that is naïve and cute- to begin his search for the origin of Mona Lisa’s smile, which is something that has plagued society for decades.

 Mona Lisa, Age Twelve can be found at Museo de Botero2, which is a historic museum situated in the well-known neighborhood of La Candelaria in Bogotá, Colombia.
 Like most of Botero’s works, Mona Lisa, Age Twelve was created in his classic style of depicting subjects in exaggerated proportions.